Tales of the Jazz Age

 Other stories are openly fantastic.
-"The Diamond as Big as the Ritz" concerns a mountain-size diamond secretly owned by the world's richest man who uses black slaves (they don't know slavery was abolished), protects his property with anti-aircraft weapons, and kills his children's friends to prevent them from revealing his secret.
+Another long story, "The Diamond as Big as the Ritz," (sometimes considered a novella), concerns a mountain-size diamond secretly owned by the world's richest man who uses black slaves (they don't know slavery was abolished), protects his property with anti-aircraft weapons, and kills his children's friends to prevent them from revealing his secret.
 Our entry into this demented world is via a friend who comes to visit his schoolmate, falls in love with one of the rich man's nutty daughters and plans his escape.
-It's all unbelievable but entertaining.

 Fitzgerald was not only incredibly prolific but incredibly versatile.
 He adopts a scary range of voices and styles in this small collection, with uneven results.
 Two of the "stories" are even written as one-act plays, suitable for the theatre of the absurd.
 My favourite is the bizarre, punning "Mr. Icky".
 Doesn't make a lot of sense but it's quite funny in a way that Samuel Beckett (Waiting for Godot) might appreciate.

 And check out that zippy first paragraph of "Jemina", which unfortunately turns out to be a silly satire about a hillbilly feud between the Tantrums and the Doldrums.